Children's non-fiction literature

-Children's non-fiction literature (also called informational) is the meeting of the genres children's literature and non-fiction.
-Its primary function is to describe, inform, explain, persuade, and instruct about aspects of the real world, but much non-fiction also entertains.
+Children's non-fiction literature (also called informational) is non-fiction written as children's literature, educating a young (typically pre-teen) audience about the world while oftentimes also seeking to entertain them in the process.

 Generally books of this genre feature simpler words and ideas, as well as pictures.
 It is, however, a very broad genre, involving several of the same topics that can be encountered in normal nonfiction, including biographies, diaries, encyclopedias, handbooks, history and more of the like.